Azure/azure-functions-sql-extension/README.md

 ## Known Issues
 - The table used by a SQL binding or SQL trigger cannot contain two columns that only differ by casing (Ex.
 'Name' and 'name').
+- For C# in process functions using input or output bindings, any columns of the types 'DATE', 'DATETIME', 'DATETIME2', 'DATETIMEOFFSET', or 'SMALLDATETIME' will get converted to ISO8061 format ("yyyy'-'MM'-'dd'T'HH':'mm':'ss'.'fffZ").
+This does not happen for functions written in C# out-of-proc or other languages.

 ### Output Bindings
 - Output bindings against tables with columns of data types `NTEXT`, `TEXT`, or `IMAGE` are not supported and data upserts will fail.
 These types [will be removed](https://docs.microsoft.com/sql/t-sql/data-types/ntext-text-and-image-transact-sql) in a future version of SQL Server and are not compatible with the `OPENJSON` function used by this Azure Functions binding.